-Data on SES groups are defined using the ABS's Socio-Economic Indexes for Areas 2016 (SEIFA) 2016 (ABS 2018).
+Data on a patient's socioeconomic area of usual residence are defined using the ABS's Socio-Economic Indexes for Areas (SEIFA) 2016 (ABS 2018) for 2018-19 to 2021-22 and the Socio-Economic Indexes for Areas 2021 (ABS 2021) for 2022-23.

-The ABS generate the SEIFA 2016 data using a combination of 2016 Census data such as income, education, health problems/disability, access to internet, occupation/unemployment, wealth and living conditions, dwellings without motor vehicles, rent paid, mortgage repayments, and dwelling size.
+The ABS generate the SEIFA 2021 data using a combination of 2021 Census data such as income, education, health problems/disability, access to internet, occupation/unemployment, wealth and living conditions, dwellings without motor vehicles, rent paid, mortgage repayments, and dwelling size.
 Composite scores are averaged across all people living in areas and defined for areas based on the Census collection districts and are also compiled for higher levels of aggregation.
-The SEIFAs are described in detail at www.abs.gov.au.
+The SEIFAs are described in detail at Socio-Economic Indexes for Areas (SEIFA), Australia, 2021 | Australian Bureau of Statistics (abs.gov.au).